skuethe/MMM-Spotify/README.md

 cd ~/MagicMirror/modules/MMM-Spotify
 node first_auth.js
 ```
 Then, Allowance dialog popup will be opened.
-You MUST LOG IN IN SAME ORDER YOU PUT YOUR USERS IN CONFIGURATION FILE.
+You MUST LOG IN IN SAME ORDER YOU PUT YOUR USERS IN CONFIGURATION FILE (only on multi-account).
 Log in(if it is needed) and allow it.<br>
 That's all. `token.json` will be created, if success.<br>
 **Note**: Change `TOKEN` file name, if you use multiple account.